panaverse/learn-generative-ai/05_microservices_all_in_one_platform/09_create_project/README.md

 [Follow Poetry Tutorial](https://realpython.com/dependency-management-python-poetry/)

-Note: If you have a old version of Poetry Install Upgrade it:
+Note: If you have a old version of Poetry Installed Upgrade it:

     pipx upgrade poetry